 The destination database must be able to recognize the project purpose of a transferred prep project.
-The possible values for this property are stored in a base model object's project_purpose_list attribute.
+The possible values for this property are stored in the project purpose list attribute of a base model object.
 To modify the project purpose list, use the Project Purpose Table dialog or the project purpose command.
 This property is used when a prep project is created, checked out, or updated.
 See Help for more information about the project purpose list.

-• Platform
+Platform

 The destination database uses the platform setting of transferred objects to update projects.
-The possible values for this property are stored in the etc\om hosts.cfg file in the Telelogic Synergy installation area.
+The possible values for this property are stored in the etc\om hosts.cfg file in the Rational Synergy installation area.

 The platform setting is used by task-based CM.
-For more information, refer to the Telelogic Synergy Administration Guide for UNIX or the Telelogic Synergy Administration Guide for Windows.
+For more information, refer to the IBM Rational Synergy Administration Guide for UNIX or the IBM Rational Synergy Administration Guide for Windows.